 At this point, I was appalled at the egregiousness of it all.
 Rather than lose my temper, which didn't seem productive (although may have been a little bit cathartic), I left the store.
 I went directly to another furniture store and bought a bed.
 I then went home and threw out my partially assembled Ikea bed – it was not worth returning to the store to return the bed – I would rather swallow the cost of the Ikea bed than face the prospect of dealing with such willful unhelpfulness again.

 Ikea's initial error was in faulty inventory stocking.
 However, the real failures were in (1) their inability or unwillingness to communicate among different parts of the business (customer service, delivery, returns and exchanges, and the checkout registers were all totally unable to communicate with one another) and (2) their unwillingness to work constructively to fix an Ikea error in order to help a customer.

 I would shrug and say that this was an isolated bad experience – but the 45 minute line in the returns and exchanges section, along with people leaving the line in disgust, suggests that my experience is not unique at all.
 If you are looking for furniture: as a fellow consumer, I strongly suggest that you shop elsewhere to avoid the frustration that can go along with shopping at Ikea.

-Review about: Ikea Delivery Service.
+Product or Service Mentioned: Ikea Delivery Service.